-Do you love banana bread muffins as much as me?
+Do you love banana muffins as much as me?
 If you do, you have to try these.
 This is my go-to banana bread muffin recipe that I’ve been enjoying and perfecting for years!
-It’s easy to
+It’s so easy, it’s not even funny!

 You’re going to need a few mixing bowls for this recipe, so here are a few of my favorites!